dearhive/MashShare/readme.txt

 * For manual insertion of the Share Buttons in your template files use the following php code on place you like to see the share buttons:`echo do_shortcode('[mashshare]');`
 Configure the Share buttons sharing function in the settings page of the plugin.
-* Change the color of Mashshare count with setting option.
+* Change the color of MashShare count with setting option.

 **Full SEO third party plugin support**
-Mashshare integrates with [All in One SEO Pack](http://wordpress.org/plugins/all-in-one-seo-pack/) and [WordPress SEO by Yoast](http://wordpress.org/plugins/wordpress-seo/).
+MashShare integrates with [All in One SEO Pack](http://wordpress.org/plugins/all-in-one-seo-pack/) and [WordPress SEO by Yoast](http://wordpress.org/plugins/wordpress-seo/).

 ** GitHub **
-Follow the development and improve Mashshare.
+Follow the development and improve MashShare.
-You find us on GitHub at: https://github.com/mashshare/Mashshare
+You find us on GitHub at: https://github.com/mashshare/MashShare

 ** Languages **

-Mashshare has been translated into the following languages:
+MashShare has been translated into the following languages:

 1. English
 2. German